-The second step of weight evaluation is the core of the method and provides the weights necessary to generate the ranking.
-In this step, it is possible to analyse each aspect of the decision problem individually by considering n ordered criteria and performing pair comparisons exploiting the Saaty's Fundamental scale (Table 1).
-The result is a nxn judgments matrix A (Fig. 1).

-Solving an eigenvector problem, the AHP permits to determine the weights.
-In addition, Saaty's method defines the Consistency Ratio (CR) in order to verify the coherence of the assigned judgement and the reliability of the result [31].

-On the basis of several empirical studies by Saaty, the value of Consistency Ratio CR<0.10 can be considered acceptable [31-33].
+In terms of solving an eigenvector issue, the AHP approach allows for determining the relevant weights.
+In addition, Saaty's method involves defining the consistency ratio (CR) to verify the coherence of the assigned judgement and the reliability of the results [31].
+According to the various empirical studies conducted by Saaty, a CR of <0.10 can be regarded as acceptable [31-33].

-The third step, i.e., the summary of priority, is performed to determine the global ranking and weight.
-It is obtained by multiplying each criterion weight to the alternative weight and by summing the results for each alternative.
+Finally, the third step, summarising the priority, is performed to determine the global ranking and weight.
+These are obtained by multiplying each criterion weight by the alternative weight and by summing the results for each alternative.

-AHP APPLICATION
+APPLICATION of THE ANALYTIC HIERARCHY PROCESS Approach

-The proposed approach is particularly practical in having an exhaustive overview of the possible problems affecting a masonry church.
-In addition, many aspects and criteria, both qualitative and quantitative, can be considered in the structure of diagnostics.
-The main advantages of the proposed approach are the simplicity of measurements, the affordability of the survey, the possibility to obtain a complete overview of the criticalities and an adequate "history" of the previous surveys by implementing the approach in a DSS.
-On the other hand, specific investigations performed with thermal imaging cameras or ground-penetrating radar can get a higher level of information (e.g, cracks not visible to the human eye).
-Unfortunately, this type of survey is more time consuming and rarely is possible to execute on the entire structure.
-For this reason, the two approaches may be considered complementary.
-Firstly, the proposed DSS approach may be applied at a large scale in order to identify the component of masonry churches that need further investigation.
-Secondly, more in-depth surveys with thermal imaging cameras or ground-penetrating radar should be carried out.
+The proposed approach is particularly useful in terms of providing an exhaustive overview of the issues potentially affecting a masonry church.
+In addition, numerous aspects and criteria, both qualitative and quantitative, can be considered within the diagnostics structure.
+The main advantages of the proposed approach are the simplicity of the measurements, the affordability of the survey, and the possibility of obtaining a complete overview of the criticalities and an adequate ‘history’ of the previous surveys by implementing the approach in a DSS.
+Meanwhile, while specific investigations performed using thermal imaging cameras or ground-penetrating radar can provide a higher level of information (e.g. cracks not visible to the human eye), this type of survey is more time consuming and is rarely applicable to the entire structure.
+As such, the two approaches can be regarded as complementary.
+First, the proposed DSS approach can be applied at a large scale to identify the components of masonry churches that require further investigation.
+Second, more in-depth surveys using thermal imaging cameras or ground-penetrating radar can be carried out.

-Step 1: the problem of the masonry damages and quality
+Step 1: the issue of masonry damage and quality

-The first step of the AHP is applied to investigate the loss of structural performance of the masonry churches due to many phenomena and typologies of construction criticalities and damages.
-In particular, tree macro-criteria are considered: A) the Masonry performances, B) the effectiveness of Connections, and C) the state of conservation of Wood Floor.
+The first step of the AHP approach was applied to investigate the deterioration in the structural performance of masonry churches that is due to the various phenomena and typologies pertaining to construction criticalities and damage.
+Specifically, three macro-criteria were considered: A) the masonry performance, B) the effectiveness of the connections, and C) the conservation state of the wooden flooring.

-A) The first macro-criterion to determine structure performances regards the quality of the masonry.
-In turn, five criteria are considered and showed in Fig. 2.
+A) The first macro-criterion, used to determine the structural performances, relates to the quality of the masonry.
+Here, the following five sub-criteria were considered, as shown in Figure 2.

-1) The first criterion classifies the macro elements of the churches by considering the recurrent failure mechanisms.
-The macro elements are listed as follows: chamber, façade, chapel, roof, transept, apse, bell tower, dome, and triumphal arches (indicated in blue in Fig. 2).
+i) The first sub-criterion classifies the macro elements of the churches by considering the recurrent failure mechanisms.
+The macro elements are as follows: chamber, façade, chapel, roof, transept, apse, bell tower, dome, and triumphal arches (indicated in blue in Figure 2).

-2) The second criterion regards the damaged elements.
-It is worth noting that recent post-earthquake observations in Italy (i.e., Umbria and Marche, 1997; L'Aquila, 2009; Emilia, 2012; Central Italy, 2016) show different levels of vulnerability depending on the damaged building components [34].
-The Elements criterion considers the possible masonry components: wall, pillar, column, arch, vault, architrave, floor strips, and ribs.
+ii) The second sub-criterion relates to the damaged elements.
+It is worth noting that recent post-earthquake observations in Italy (i.e. Umbria and Marche, 1997; L'Aquila, 2009; Emilia, 2012; Central Italy, 2016) revealed different levels of vulnerability depending on the damaged building components [34].
+The relevant elements here include walls, pillars, columns, arches, vaults, architraves, floor strips, and ribs.